vladmorosanu97/frontend-from-zero-to-hero/Week 3 - Javascript with OOP principles/README.md

-# Frontend from zero to zero
+# Frontend from zero to hero

 ## 1. Introduction